 10. Don’t rush to make friends

 Be patient.
-Sometimes true friendships may not develop until the second term or even the second year.
+Sometimes true friendships may not develop until the second term or even the second year – just like making friends at home, sometimes relationships can take a long time to blossom.
 So don’t take it personally if it’s taking longer than others, just remain open-minded because you never know when or where a friendship will appear that will last a lifetime.